nawaz-adobe/aem-protection-worker/README.md

 # AEM Content Protection Worker

-A Cloudflare Worker that implements a three-tier content protection system for Adobe Experience Manager (AEM) websites.
-This worker intercepts requests to AEM pages and applies content protection based on metadata, replacing protected content with teaser fragments.
+A Cloudflare Worker that implements an **authentication-aware three-tier content protection system** for Adobe Experience Manager (AEM) websites.
+This worker intercepts requests to AEM pages and applies content protection based on metadata and user authentication status, providing different content experiences for logged-in vs logged-out users.

 ## 🚀 Local Setup